 To ensure compliance with the applicable sanctions against persons and entities, Al Ansari Exchange has an automated system to screen the names of the customers against the sanctions lists issued by the Central Bank of the UAE, the UN Security Council (UNSC), The Office of Foreign Assets Control (OFAC), The Office of Financial Sanctions Implementation (OFSI) the list issued by European Union (EU), and the local terrorist list issued by the UAE Supreme Council for National Security.
 Along with the customers’ names, all the parties to the transactions are also filtered through the screening system in order to ensure compliance with Sanctions Obligations.

 Al Ansari Exchange ensures that an ongoing ‘Transaction Monitoring’ is conducted to detect transactions which are unusual or potentially suspicious based on the customer profile/ behavior.
 The front line agents acts as a first line of defense and are empowered to escalate any unusual behavior/ transactions through internal channels.
 This process is supplemented by an extensive review of the transactions at the second line of defense including increased monitoring of the customer’s transactions and behavior.

 Reporting of Unusual or Suspicious Transactions

-All our staff are trained and equipped to report unusual or potentially suspicious transactions through well-developed internal channels to the compliance officer.
-The compliance officer, who in turn conducts an in-depth investigation and takes the appropriate action before reporting such transactions to the FIU, at the Central Bank of the UAE.
+All our staff are trained and equipped to report unusual or potentially suspicious transactions through our internal channels to the compliance officer.
+The compliance officer, conducts an in-depth investigation and takes appropriate action before reporting such transactions to the Financial Intelligence Unit (FIU), at the Central Bank of the UAE.

-We, at Al Ansari Exchange, strongly believe in empowering our employees at every level.
-Effective AML training helps the company develop a good AML-CTF governance at different levels within the Organization.
+We at Al Ansari Exchange strongly believe in empowering our employees at every level.
+Effective AML trainings help the company develop a good AML/CTF governance at different levels within the organization.

 Record Keeping & Confidentiality